My Journey To Treatment

 I led a very busy life

 I had been in great health throughout the course of my life.
-I didn’t smoke and drink.
+I didn’t smoke or drink.
 I was an athlete and I was in great physical shape.
 I had a young son and a very active professional career.
 I also enjoyed African dance and drumming.
 I was busy.
 I didn’t understand how I could fit HIV treatment into my already extremely active day.

 I was scared and felt isolated